BestEver2000/Employee-Insights-and-HR-Analytics/README.md

 ## Key Features of the project

-__1.Active Workforce Analysis:__
+__1. Active Workforce Analysis:__
 - Determines the number of active employees in the organization.

-__2.Joining and Exit Trends:__
+__2. Joining and Exit Trends:__
 - Identifies peak joining dates and months.
 - Analyzes the number of exits per month.

-- Yearly Hiring Trends:
+__3. Yearly Hiring Trends:__
 - Examines hiring patterns over the years.

-Salary Insights:
+__4. Salary Insights:__
-Calculates average salaries by country and job level to assess pay equity and market competitiveness.
+- Calculates average salaries by country and job level to assess pay equity and market competitiveness.

-Workforce Diversity Analysis:
+__5. Workforce Diversity Analysis:__

-Shows the percentage of active employees by education level.
+- Shows the percentage of active employees by education level.
-Provides insights into workforce composition.
+- Provides insights into workforce composition.

-Departmental Breakdown:
+__6. Departmental Breakdown:__
-Highlights the total number of employees per department and their proportional representation.
+- Highlights the total number of employees per department and their proportional representation.

-Retention and Exit Analysis:
+__7. Retention and Exit Analysis:__

-Computes retention rates across age groups.
+- Computes retention rates across age groups.
-Analyzes average tenure of exited employees by age group.
+- Analyzes average tenure of exited employees by age group.